stlab/better-code/better-code/src/chapter-3-errors.md

 ##### Documenting Mutating Functions

-When a runtime error occurs partway through a mutating operation, a a partially mutated state may be left behind.
+When a runtime error occurs partway through a mutating operation, a partially mutated state may be left behind.
 Trying to describe these states in detail is usually a bad idea.
 Apart from the fact that such descriptions can be unmanageably complex—try to document the